Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization: Introduction

 Disentangled representation learning empowers models to learn an orderly latent representation, in which each separate set of dimensions is responsible for one semantic attribute \cite{higgins2016beta, chen2016infogan, zheng2019joint}.
 If we categorize different disentangled representation methods by whether they could \textit{control} the partition of the obtained disentangled latent representation (e.g., explicitly assign first 10 dimensions to be responsible for face attribute), there are two main threads:

-(1) \textbf{Uncontrollable} disentangled methods, such as Variational Autoencoders (VAEs) \cite{kingma2014autoencoding,Higgins2017betaVAELB,tran2017disentangled}, add prior (e.g., Gaussian distribution) constraints in latent space to implicitly infer a disentangled latent code.
-Most of them are unsupervised methods that can easily generalize to different datasets and extract latent semantic factors.
+(1) \textbf{Uncontrollable} disentangled methods, such as Variational Autoencoders (VAEs) \cite{kingma2014autoencoding,Higgins2017betaVAELB,tran2017disentangled}, add prior constraints (e.g., Gaussian distribution) in latent space to implicitly infer a disentangled latent code.
+Most are unsupervised methods that can easily generalize to different datasets and extract latent semantic factors.
 Yet, they struggle to obtain controllable disentanglement because the unsupervised latent encoding does not map onto user-controllable attributes.
 (2) \textbf{Controllable} disentangled methods, which explicitly control the partition of the disentangled latent space and the corresponding mapping to semantic attributes by utilizing dataset attribute labels or task domain knowledge.
-Because users can precisely control and design their task-driven disentangled latent representation, controllable disentanglement methods are widely used in various downstream tasks: in cross-modality image-to-image translation, I2I-Dis \cite{lee2018diverse} disentangle content and attribute to improve image translation quality; In controllable image synthesis, ELEGANT \cite{xiao2018elegant} and DNA-GAN \cite{xiao2017dna} disentangle different face attributes to achieves face attribute transfer by exchanging certain part of their latent encoding across images.
-In group supervised learning, GZS-Net \cite{ge2020zero} uses disentangled representation learning to simulate human imagination and achieve zero-shot synthesis.
+Because users can precisely control and design their task-driven disentangled latent representation, they are widely used in various downstream tasks: in cross-modality image-to-image translation, I2I-Dis \cite{lee2018diverse} disentangle content and attribute to improve image translation quality (Fig.~\ref{fig:1}(b)); In controllable image synthesis, ELEGANT \cite{xiao2018elegant} and DNA-GAN \cite{xiao2017dna} disentangle different face attributes to achieves face attribute transfer by exchanging certain part of their latent encoding across images ((Fig.~\ref{fig:1}(a))).
+In group supervised learning, GZS-Net \cite{ge2020zero} uses disentangled representation learning to simulate human imagination and achieve zero-shot synthesis (Fig.~\ref{fig:1}(c)).